flamelily-bluescsi/bluescsi/return.md

 If you believe your kit has a defective part (PCB, chip module, etc.), please contact us and we will work together to try and determine whether the problem is caused by a defective part or soldering.
 If a defective part is suspected:

-You pay for return shipping
-We will receive and confirm the product defect
-Your unit will be either repaired and returned for free, or you can select one of these options:
+You pay for return shipping, and we will receive and confirm the product defect and your unit will be either repaired and returned for free, or you can select one of these options:<br>
-If the problem source cannot be determined, a replacement kit will be offered for the cost of return shipping You can opt to a fully assembled unit for the cost difference, plus return shipping
+If the problem source cannot be determined, a replacement kit will be offered for the cost of return shipping<br>
+You can opt to a fully assembled unit for the cost difference, plus return shipping

 <b>Full Assembled Product Warranty Repair/Return/Refund Policy</b>